 In addition to the commission revenue we derive from the sale of health insurance products, we derive revenue from our online sponsorship advertising program and from licensing the use of our ecommerce technology.
 Our sponsorship advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
-Specifically, carriers who have purchased advertising can choose to have specific health insurance plans displayed prominently after a consumer has entered certain census information.
-In return, we are typically paid a monthly fee, which is recognized over the period that advertising is displayed, and often a performance fee based on metrics such as submitted health insurance applications.
-Our technology to power their online quoting, content and application submission processes.
-Typically, we are paid a one-time implementation fee, which we recognize on a straight-line basis over the estimated term of the customer relationship (generally the initial term of the agreement), commencing once the technology is available for use by the third party, and a performance fee based on metrics or submitted health insurance applications.
-The metrics used to calculate performance fees for both sponsorship advertising and technology licensing are based on performance criteria that is either measured based on data that is tracked by us, or based on data that is tracked by the third party.
-In instances where the performance criteria data is tracked by us, we recognize revenue in the period of performance.
-In instances where the performance criteria data is tracked by the third party, we recognize revenue when the amounts earned are both fixed and determinable and collection is reasonably assured.
-Typically, this occurs through our receipt of a cash payment from the third party along with a detailed statement containing the data that is tracked by the third party.
+In return, we are typically paid a monthly fee and a performance fee based on metrics such as submitted or approved health insurance applications.
+Our technology licensing business allows carriers to offer their own health insurance policies on their websites and agents to utilize our technology to power their online quoting, content and application submission processes.
+Typically, we are paid a one-time implementation fee, which we recognize on a straight-line basis over the estimated term of the customer relationship (generally the initial term of the agreement), commencing once the technology is available for use by the third party.
+In addition, we typically generate revenue based on performance criteria that are either measured based on data tracked by us, or based on data tracked by the third party.
+In instances where the performance criteria data are tracked by us, we recognize revenue in the period of performance.
+In instances where the performance criteria data are tracked by us, we recognize revenue in the period of performance.
+In instances where the performance criteria data are tracked by the third party along with a detailed statement containing the data that is tracked by the third party.